docker/docs/docker-for-mac/apple-m1.md

 - Some VPN clients can prevent the VM running Docker from communicating with the host, preventing Docker Desktop starting correctly.
 See [docker/for-mac#5208](https://github.com/docker/for-mac/issues/5208).

-   We expect to fix this in a future release.
+   This is an interaction between `vmnet.framework` (as used by `virtualization.framework` in Big Sur) and the VPN clients.

 - Docker Desktop is incompatible with macOS Internet Sharing.
 See [docker/for-mac#5348](https://github.com/docker/for-mac/issues/5348).

    This is an interaction between `vmnet.framework` (as used by `virtualization.framework` in Big Sur) and macOS Internet Sharing.
 At the moment it is not possible to use Docker Desktop and macOS Internet Sharing at the same time.
-We are investigating possible workarounds and hope to make improvements in a future release.

 - Some container disk I/O is much slower than expected.
 See [docker/for-mac#5389](https://github.com/docker/for-mac/issues/5389).
 Disk flushes are particularly slow due to the need to guarantee data is written to stable storage on the host.

    This is an artifact of the new `virtualization.framework` in Big Sur.
-We are investigating possible fixes and hope to make improvements in a future release.

 - TCP and UDP port 53 (DNS) are bound on the host when Docker Desktop starts.
 Therefore you cannot bind to port 53 on all interfaces with a command like `docker run -p 53:53`.
 See [docker/for-mac#5335](https://github.com/docker/for-mac/issues/5335).